HISTOPLASMA ANTIBODY IMMUNODIFFUSION

 Clinical Significance

-- This test detects the presence of two significant precipitin bands.
+The histoplasma antibody immunodiffusion test is used for the in vitro determination of precipitating antibodies to Histoplasma sp.
+It is also used as an aid in the diagnosis of Histoplasmosis.
+This test detects the presence of two significant precipitin bands.
 Presence of both the H and the M band indicates active histoplasmosis.
 The presence of the M band alone indicates early or chronic disease.
 The M band may also be present following a recent histoplasmin skin test.

 -